Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-While "Waterfall Brown" is about movement and "Waxwing Brown" is about a waxy feel, HCSM 1 is all about the classic, soft, "eggshell" finish that defines the authors' approach to functional matte glazes.
+While "Waterfall Brown" is about movement and "Waxwing Brown" is about a waxy feel, HCSM 1 is all about the classic, soft, "eggshell" finish.

 Key Properties

-• The Science: The matteness comes from Calcium-Silicate crystals (Wollastonite) that grow as the glaze cools.
-For this reason, the authors highly recommend a controlled cooling cycle ("down-firing") to give these crystals time to form.
+• The Science: The matteness comes from Calcium-Silicate crystals that grow as the glaze cools.
+A controlled cooling cycle ("down-firing") is needed to give the crystals time to form.

-• Surface: Extremely smooth to the touch.
-It is often described as having an "oily" or "buttery" feel rather than a chalky one.
+• Surface: It is often described as having an "oily" or "buttery" feel rather than a chalky one.

 Likes (Pros)

-• Reliable Color Canvas: It acts as a "blank slate."
-Because it is a high-calcium base, it accepts colorants like Cobalt (blue), Chrome (green), or Manganese (purple) with great clarity and soft, variegated transitions.
+• Reliable Color Canvas: It accepts colorants like Cobalt (blue), Chrome (green), or Manganese (purple) with clarity and soft, variegated transitions.

-• No Running: It is a "stiff" melt.
-It stays where you brush or dip it, allowing for clean lines between different glaze colors.
+• No Running: It is a "stiff" melt, staying put and enabling clean lines between different glaze colors.

-• Resistant to Staining: Unlike many matte glazes that absorb coffee or beet juice stains over time, the tight crystalline structure of HCSM 1 makes it easy to clean.
+• Resistant to Staining: The tight crystalline structure of HCSM 1 makes it easy to clean.

 Dislikes (Cons)

-• Cooling Sensitivity: If your kiln "crash cools" (cools too fast), this glaze can come out looking glossy rather than matte.
+• Cooling Sensitivity: If your kiln "crash cools", this can come out looking glossy rather than matte.
 You must be willing to program your kiln to slow down between 1900^circ F and 1500^circ F.

 • Application Thickness: If applied too thick, it can occasionally "crackle" or crawl in corners.
 If too thin, it loses its buttery feel and can look a bit "stony" or dry.

-• Variegated Slate Blue Variation: One of the most famous variations of this base (Variegated Slate Blue) is notoriously picky about the specific batch of Red Iron Oxide and Rutile used; small changes in minerals can shift it from a beautiful blue-grey to a muddy brown.
+• Variegated Slate Blue Variation: It is notoriously picky about the specific batch of Red Iron Oxide and Rutile used; shifting from a beautiful blue-grey to a muddy brown.

 Related Information